Step 1: Download the Appfolio Mobile App

 We welcome pets in rental homes that allow pets, however, we must ensure tenants are responsible pet owners and respect other residents in the area.
 Both landlords and tenants should be up-to-date on city ordinances controlling pet ownership and management.
 The following list of pet ordinances is not exhaustive, but it does cover the main questions pet owners and landlords are likely to have.

 Real Property Management’s Pet Restrictions

-Each rental home managed by Real Property Management may have unique restrictions for pets depending upon type, number, and size of the pet.
-In addition, city pet ordinances limit the number of pets per pet owner, with exceptions to newborn pet litters.
+Each rental home managed by Real Property Management may have unique restrictions for pets depending upon the type, number, and size of the pet.
+In addition, city pet ordinances limit the number of pets per pet owner, with exceptions for newborn pet litters.
 Most rental properties do not allow certain breeds of dogs including Dobermans, Rottweilers, Chows, and Pitbulls because property liability insurance policies will not cover injury caused by these breeds.
-Real Property Management tenants who have pets are asked to maintain their own liability insurance in regards to their pets.
+Real Property Management tenants who have pets are asked to maintain their own liability insurance in regard to their pets.